-In order to get the most out of a web enhanced course you need to regularly be online.
+To get the most out of a web enhanced course you need to regularly be online.
 To keep abreast of what is happening in our course community access Moodle a minimum of twice a week.
-Check announcements, review the syllabus, read course messages, read/view enrichments, review assignment instruction sheets, and keep an eye on discussions and forums.
+You should check announcements; review the syllabus, read course messages, read/view/listen to enrichments, review assignment instruction sheets, and keep an eye on discussions and forums.
 Not only will these activities make the course easier and more enjoyable, but they will also help you build a strong final grade.